-The attainment of curriculum objectives is managed in keeping with the expectation of each pupil.
+- The attainment of curriculum objectives is managed in keeping with the expectation of each pupil.
 With respect to our additional curriculum area of Physical Education, we maintain strong belief in the importance of physical literacy - healthy in body, healthy in mind, and so promote physical literacy in our school.
 Physical Literacy is a fundamental and valuable human capability that can be described as a disposition acquired by pupils encompassing the motivation, confidence, physical competence, knowledge and understanding that establishes purposeful physical pursuits as an integral part of their lifestyle.
-We have a structured timetable and introduction of additional activities has ensured all pupils receive requisite time in this subject (weekly Gaelic coaching, weekly P.E. classes, weekly rugby coaching, weekly swimming lessons, weekly dance classes, increased participation in national Gaelic and soccer competitions, basketball, futsal and 'Cuala All-Stars'blitzes, extra-curricular classes for basketball, volleyball, badminton, sailing, golf and football have all been introduced and enhanced).

-In conference with members of staff, we consolidated Science for the academic year 2017/2018, for the third consecutive academic year, as one other curriculum area, to allow it become completely embedded in teaching and learning in the school.
-We will operate a whole school approach to engaging with science and maths, continue to generate an interest in investigation amongst children, and assist each other as a staff to apply the DPSM framework of inquiry based science teaching and learning and to deliver the science curriculum in a cross curricular manner, concurrent to the attainment of curriculum objectives.
-We have been successful in this endeavour and have now achieved our third Discover Primary Science STEM Plaque of Excellence.
-We will continue this in the coming year.
+We have a structured timetable and introduction of additional activities has ensured all pupils receive requisite time in this subject (weekly Gaelic coaching, weekly P.E. classes, weekly rugby coaching, weekly swimming lessons, weekly dance classes, increased participation in national Gaelic and soccer competitions, basketball, futsal and 'Cuala All-Stars' blitzes, extracurricular classes for basketball, volleyball, badminton, sailing, golf and football have all been introduced and enhanced).
+Futhermore, in the academic year 2018/2019 we introduced the 'Daily Mile', and each pupil, from First Class to Sixth Class, jogged or walked a mile each day from Monday to Thursday, following the perimeter of both the junior and senior yard.
+This occurred before 'small-break' each day. - b) In conference with members of staff, we consolidated Science for the academic year 2018/2019, for the fourth consecutive academic year, as one other curriculum area, to allow it become completely embedded in teaching and learning in the school.
+We operated a whole school approach to engaging with science and maths, and continued to generate an interest in investigation amongst children.
+We assisted each other as a staff to apply the DPSM framework of inquiry based science teaching and learning and delivered the science curriculum in a cross curricular manner, concurrent to the attainment of curriculum objectives.
+We have been successful in this endeavour and have now achieved three Discover Primary Science STEM Plaques of Excellence.